 In July 2013, Maggie and her family came to Boston to start the transplant process under the care of the Division of Pediatric Hematology/Oncology and Jason Law, MD.
 Maggie began intense chemotherapy to rid her body of her own bone marrow while her brother Lucas had the procedure to harvest his “superhero blood.”

 “The staff (including Child Life Services) was always great with Maggie, but she was used to the hospital.
 My son wasn’t and they were just incredible.
 From giving him a tour of the operating room to showing him a surgical mask, they made the experience less scary for him,” said Lauren.

 Maggie had her transplant and endured a couple of difficult weeks as they waited for her white cells to come back.
 But once they began to come back “it was like a light switch flipped” and she improved dramatically.
 She remained in the hospital for eight weeks, all the while Lauren and her husband stayed in the Neely Pediatric Bone Marrow Transplant Unit family area right across the hall from Maggie’s room.

 Maggie’s immune system continues to normalize post transplant, but she’s doing well.
 Unfortunately, a bone marrow transplant was not a cure for Maggie given the genetics of her anemia, but it does make it so she doesn’t need weekly transfusions.
-She’s back to getting her regular care at Eastern Maine Medical Center, but knows Floating Hospital is there if she needs it.
+She’s back to getting her regular care at Eastern Maine Medical Center, but knows Tufts Children's Hospital is there if she needs it.